Quest-maker-team/quest-maker/README.md

 ```

 ### Pull request rules
-Web service part must be reviewed by Pavlov Ilya, bot part by Vorotnikov Andrey.
+Web service part must be reviewed by Baev Daniil, bot part by Chevykalov Grigory.
-Pavlov Ilya and Vorotnikov Andrey add their part teammates for review.
+Baev Daniil and Chevykalov Grigory add their part teammates for review.
-Pavlov Ilya and Vorotnikov Andrey add each other as reviewers on document tasks.
+Baev Daniil and Chevykalov Grigory add each other as reviewers on document tasks.
 Other reviewers are optional.

 All reviewers must approve changes.
 After that last reviewer or pull request author can merge it.

 #### Naming
-In the end of pull request name must be `#<ZenHub isssue number>`.
+In the end of pull request name must be `#<Isssue number>`.

 ## Development tools
 + [**Python 3.8**](https://www.python.org) and later for bot and website backend